dlisboa/ex/README.md

 With the absence of licensing it is unclear whether we are allowed to modify and redistribute the code.
-However, it was given to The Unix Heritage Society by Kirk McKusick and Keith Bostic, both early BSD developers, and I assume with the intention that it would be freely avaiable to the world at large as a piece of the computer industry history.
+However, it was given to The Unix Heritage Society by Kirk McKusick and Keith Bostic, both early BSD developers, and I assume with the intention that it would be freely available to the world at large as a piece of the computer industry history.